enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 It is also possible to use mlab (see :ref:`simple-scripting-with-mlab`) for this purpose::

- from enthought.mayavi.tools import mlab f = mlab.figure() # Returns the current scene.
+ from enthought.mayavi import mlab f = mlab.figure() # Returns the current scene.
- mayavi = mlab.get_mayavi() # Returns the Script instance.
+ engine = mlab.get_engine() # Returns the running mayavi engine.

 With this it should be possible to script mayavi just the way it is done on the embedded interpreter or on the text editor.